lauranyberg/lauranyberg-repository/week-1/5-fork-clone/fork-clone-steps.md

 First, open your terminal and check where you are (type `pwd`).
 You NEVER want to clone a repository into another local GitHub repository, so **always** make sure you are in the correct directory, like your Desktop or a phase-0 folder.

-The first step is to get the URL of your FORKED repo (Don't clone Pukeko's version of the repo!).
+The first step is to get the URL of your FORKED repo (Don't clone Kakapo's version of the repo!).
 This is found here:

 ![repository-url](../imgs/repository-url.png)